 So, that's branding in business in a nutshell!
 No, let's move on to why branding is a critical notion in today's modern world!

 In general, the only bond between a company and a customer is that of the buying-selling relationship.
 However, when you create an effective brand, you can expand that bond into something far bigger!

-One particular which highlights the importance of branding is that it helps a business gain an edge over its rivals.
-On top of that, it also helps in acquiring customers.
+One particular which highlights the importance of branding in business is that it helps a business gain a cutting edge over its rivals.
+On top of that, it also helps acquiring and retaining customers.

-So another benefit of branding is that it helps you associate positive features with your products/services in the customer’s mind.
+So, another benefit of branding for businesses is that it helps you associate positive features with your products/services in the customer’s mind.
 And once that happens, you start to make new customers and retain the old ones by sticking to your branding!

 The importance of branding in business

 A brand gives an entire identity to your business and can be compared with a personality.

 that's to say, your company have a unique personality, vibration, feeling... and that is your brand!